CORE Executive Board

-Miguel Cordova, has over 17 years of experience working in the areas of education and policy.
+Miguel Cordova, Executive Director, has over 20 years of experience working in the areas of education and policy.
 Currently he works as an education programs consultant for the California Department of Education (CDE) where his primary area of work revolves around educational policies and practices that will help close the academic achievement gap.
 He has worked with K-12 programs in the areas of gifted and talented, reading, adoption of instructional materials as well as test development and administration of statewide testing programs.

 Prior to his work at the CDE, Miguel served as an Assistant Dean of Admissions and a Pre-College Coordinator at Carleton College in Northfield, Minnesota.
 He recruited students, developed recruitment strategies and travel, coordinated pre-college programs, worked on retention issues and developed and oversaw summer residential programs.
 He has worked with students from various cultural, socio-economic, and language backgrounds.
 Miguel has worked with a wide range of schools including small, rural, suburban, and inner city.
 Born and raised in Salinas, California, he now lives in Sacramento.
 He holds a Bachelor of Arts degree in political science and a Master's degree in Public Policy and Administration.